svasandani/get-risky/README.md

 - Supporting branching

 ### Testing
-Tests aren't written yet, but I plan to write them alongside the backend tests.
-When they're finished, run them with this command:
+There are some basic unit tests written for the migration handler.
+Run them (along with all the other tests) with this command:

     $ go test ./...

+Alternatively, to run only the migration tests, use this command:

+    $ go test get-risky/src/migrations

 ### Contributing
 Find an issue and submit a PR!
 Or make an issue and then submit a PR.
 Either works.